-David Allistone will be our Swiss Cook chef this winter and will be delighting guests with his delicious meals throughout the season, both as a private chef cooking for clients in their apartments, as well as providing hearty home-made Swiss Cook meals, delivered to client's fridges ready for them to pop in the oven or microwave after a beautiful day on the slopes.
-We chatted to him about his career, where his passion for cooking started and his experience of working for us previously as our Swiss Cook chef, plus he shared a recipe with us for scrumptious chickpea dahl.
+David Allistone our Swiss Cook chef will be delighting guests with his delicious meals throughout the ski season, both as a private chef preparing meals for clients in their apartments, as well as providing home-made Swiss Cook meals, delivered to client's fridges ready for them to pop in the oven after their day on the slopes.
+We chatted to him about his career, where his passion for cooking started and his experience as our Swiss Cook chef, plus he shared a recipe with us for scrumptious chickpea dahl.

 1. Where did you learn to be a chef and what drew you to the career?